 That’s doubly handy because, despite their diminutive size, the 85t feature a respectable battery life of five hours, with another 20 hours provided by the equally compact charging case.
-Contrast this all-in stamina of 25 hours or so with the 18 hours of the Bose QuietComfort Earbuds II, and it's clear that the Elite 85t are keeping up with the pack in this regard.
+Contrast this all-in stamina of 25 hours or so with the 24 hours total of the Bose QuietComfort Earbuds II, and it's clear that the Elite 85t are keeping up with the pack in this regard.

 Charging is via USB-C or a Qi wireless charging mat and the Jabras will run for a whole hour after just a 15-minute blast.

 There’s no arguing with the way that the Jabra Elite 85t are put together.
 It’s not easy to make a product feel premium and fit for purpose while trying to make it as small and light as is realistically possible, but Jabra has managed it.
 On the outside, the Elite 85t (which are available only in this ‘titanium black’ finish you see here) look and feel like a carefully constructed product.